 The Workplace Religious Freedom Act was first proposed in 1999, and has been introduced in Congress in subsequent years, but has not yet passed.
-The legislation was filed after a 1977 Supreme Court ruling that employers must make religious accommodations for workers when it does not interfere with the work and has minimum impact on the employer.
-The legislation would mandate accommodation unless it places an "undue hardship" on the employer.
+The legislation would mandate accommodation for religious practices unless it places an "undue hardship" on the employer.
 In 2015, the Supreme Court ruled in EEOC v.
-Abercrombie and Fitch Stores that an employer could be liable under the federal law if it refused to hire someone because it would have to accommodate a religious belief of that person.
-In that case, Samantha Elauf, had worn a headscarf to an interview with the clothing retailer, which had a "look" policy prohibiting its employees from wearing caps.
-In this photo Elauf, right, is with her mother Majda Elauf after arguments before the Supreme Court in Washington, Wednesday, Feb.
-25, 2015.
-(AP Photo, used with permission from The Associated Press.)
+Abercrombie and Fitch Stores that an employer could be liable under federal law if it refused to hire someone because it would have to accommodate a religious belief of that person.
+In that case, Samantha Elauf had worn a headscarf to an interview with a clothing retailer that had a "look" policy prohibiting its employees from wearing caps.
+In this photo Elauf, right, is with her mother Majda Elauf after arguments before the Supreme Court in 2015.
+(AP Photo, used with permission from the Associated Press)

-The Workplace Religious Freedom Act, introduced in 1999 and in subsequent sessions of Congress but as yet not passed despite bipartisan support, is intended in part to reverse the U.S. Supreme Court’s decision in Trans World Airlines v.
+The Workplace Religious Freedom Act was introduced in 1999 and in subsequent sessions of Congress but has not yet passed despite bipartisan support.
+The bill is intended in part to reverse the U.S. Supreme Court’s decision in Trans World Airlines v.
 Hardison (1977).

 In that decision, the Court interpreted provisions of Title VII of the Civil Rights Act relative to employers’ obligations to employees whose religious duties conflicted with work responsibilities, so that employers should not have to bear more than a minimal cost.

 Legislation would require more accommodation for religious practice